manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 Maximum size of document blocks from document storage that are held in memory.
 Optional, default is 16m (16 megabytes).

-When `stored_fields` is used, document blocks are read from disk and uncompressed.
+When `stored_fields` or `stored_only_fields` options are used, document blocks are read from disk and uncompressed.
 Since every block typically holds several documents, it may be reused when processing the next document.
 For this purpose, the block is held in a daemon-wide cache.
 The cache holds uncompressed blocks.

 Example: